kimschles/hugo-portfolio/content/about.md

 I am a technologist and educator.

-Currently, I work as a Site Reliability Engineer at [Fairwinds Ops](https://www.fairwinds.com/), and the Head of Education and Content for [Develop Denver](https://developdenver.org/).
+Currently, I work as a Site Reliability Engineer at [Fairwinds Ops](https://www.fairwinds.com/).

-Previously, I cofounded [diversity](https://hirediversity.us/), and I was an instructor and curriculum designer for the Web Development Program at Galvanize, a codeschool based in Denver, Colorado.
+Previously, I was the Head of Education and Content for [Develop Denver](https://developdenver.org/), I cofounded [diversity](https://hirediversity.us/), and
+I was an instructor and curriculum designer at Galvanize, a codeschool based in Denver, Colorado.

 Before tech, I was an elementary school special education teacher and instructional coach.

-I love weight lifting, exploring new hiking and biking trails in Southern Colorado and listening to the [You're Wrong About](https://yourewrongabout.com/) podcast.
+I love weight lifting, exploring hiking and biking trails in Southern Colorado and listening to the [You're Wrong About](https://yourewrongabout.com/) podcast.